 The truth about formulating with natural extracts.
 You never get to hear the gritty reality behind herbal extracts, what they are, what they do in formulas and how the industry actually uses them in product development.
 That is what this article is meant to do.
 This article is also meant to be for cosmetic formulators who are serious about using science to drive the development of their cosmetic products.
-I’ll leave the marketing stories for the raw material suppliers, finished goods manufacturers, naive DIYers, and internet self-taught formulators.
+I’ll leave the marketing stories for the raw material suppliers, finished goods manufacturers, DIYers, and internet self-taught formulators.

 What are botanical extracts?